 In the population receiving VN at age 3, the average total lifetime cost for individuals treated with VN was approximately \$962,000 from a US health care system perspective.
 This included VN costs of \$855,000.
 Patients treated with VN also accumulated a total of approximately \$222 in adverse event costs and \$107,000 in other direct medical costs (Table 4.6).
 The average total lifetime cost for individuals treated with SoC was \$193,000 of direct medical costs from a US health care perspective (Table 4.6).
 Direct non-medical costs were approximately \$779,000 for VN and \$1,128,000 for SoC, and indirect costs were approximately \$403,000 for VN and \$461,000 for SoC.
-Voretigene neparvovec provided an additional 2.7 QALYs over the remaining lifetime of an individual, leading to an incremental cost-effectiveness ratio of approximately \$288,000 per additional QALY gained from the US health care system perspective, and \$135,000 per additional 8.1 blindness-free years over the remaining lifetime of an individual, leading to a cost of approximately \$95,000 per additional blindness-free year from the US health care system perspective, and \$52,000 per additional blindness-free year from the modified societal perspective.
+Voretigene neparvovec provided an additional 2.7 QALYs over the remaining lifetime of an individual, leading to an incremental cost-effectiveness ratio of approximately \$288,000 per additional QALY gained from the US health care system perspective, and \$135,000 per additional 8.1 blindness-free years over the remaining lifetime of an individual, leading to a cost of approximately \$95,000 per additional blindness-free year from the US health care system perspective, and \$125,000 per additional 8.1 blindness-free years over the remaining lifetime of an individual, leading to a cost of approximately \$95,000 per additional blindness-free year from the US health care system perspective.